Halloween is in just over two weeks. How are the costumes coming?

 For some excellent, customizable masks, you can pay a small sum to download templates for 3D masks from Wintercroft.
 Friends tell me they are time-consuming to put together, but they turn out just as described.
 Really neat designs.

 Disposable pizza pans from the dollar store make good shields that don’t get too heavy, and they’re already metallic, yay.
+You can also decorate them with hot glue and then spray paint it, for a worked metal look.
 Use duct tape to make straps behind.
 You can also color directly on foil with Sharpies.

 Use the bottoms of small juice or soda bottles for excellent medallions or for crowns, dress trim, etc. Just cut the bumpy bottom off, maybe smooth the edges with sandpaper, and spray paint it gold.
 Lots of things look amazing when you spray paint them gold or silver.
 Here’s a handsome little vampire with a soda bottle Count Dracula medallion (I made a slit for the ribbon before painting, and glued on a plastic gem after):

-Pipe cleaners make decent glasses, if not especially comfy ones:
+Pipe cleaners make decent last-minute glasses, if not especially comfy ones:

 General rule for accessories: Keep it light.
 I’ve made this mistake more times than I can count: I forget how heavy everything is going to be, and the kid is overwhelmed.
 In this Rainbow Dash costume, I made everything way too big, and it was unwearable:

 The following tools are your greatest friends to put on details that can really make the costume:

 Colored duct tape, either to make easy hems or to add details, or both.

 Foam craft sheets.
 These come with our without an adhesive side.